fioprotocol/fio-registrations/README.md

 * Subscribe this server for webhook notifications by adding an endpoint to the Webhook subscriptions section on your Settings page within Coinbase Commerce.
 The endpoint path on this server is `https://example.com/webhook/payment/coinbase`.

+* You may send all Coinbase events.
+If an event is not used it will log a message and return a succesfull response.

 * If you’re using a service like ngrok for the forwarding URL.
 You can whitelist localhost by adding http://localhost:8081 as a whitelisted domain.
 The endpoint will look like `https://ad4a36d3.ngrok.io/webhook/payment/coinbase`.